next-multilingual/next-multilingual/src/messages/routes.md

 1. The shorter the URL the better.
 2. Keep URL depth as low as possible (the less segments, the better)
-3. Readable - the URL must be readable (stop words like a, an, or can be ommited to save length if readability is preserved)
+3. Readable - the URL must be readable (stop words like a, an, or can be omitted to save length if readability is preserved)
 4. URL strings - it's possible to add human readable strings that will show directly in Google search results using schema.org breadcrumbs for example.